-- Include Table 4 (either shallow bore or deep bore) in the template document to reflect your drinking water supply.
-Arrange for samples to be analysed as per the prescribed frequency. - Insert the location of the sample point in the relevant column in Table 4 within the template document e.g. kitchen tap - The laboratory results must be reviewed (as outlined in Table 7) and SA Health contacted if required (see Section 5).
+- Include Table 4 in the template document to reflect your drinking water supply.
+Arrange for samples to be analysed as per the prescribed frequency. - Insert the location of the sample point in the relevant column in Table 4 within the template document e.g., kitchen tap. - The laboratory results must be reviewed (as outlined in Table 7) and SA Health contacted if required (see Section 5).
 Copies of the laboratory results are to be kept with the RMP. - For supplies with chlorine disinfection add Table 4.1 operational chlorine residual testing program into the template document.